 You could also be having an allergic reaction to the dental products you are using.
 By switching up products, you could see if your pain subsides.

 Another cause is tobacco use.
 Cigarettes, cigars and smokeless tobacco can all cause gum problems.
-The best thing to do if this is what is causing your gum pain is to stop using tobacco products.
+The recommended thing to do if this is what is causing your gum pain is to stop using tobacco products.
 It will be beneficial for numerous reasons.

 Something else that might be causing pain is if you burned your gums on hot food.
 Often we think of burning our tongues, but gums can be affected just the same.
 Gum tissue can heal, but give them some time without aggravating the site.